Surfing med barn Stadlandet

 Visiting farms and animal experiences

 Meeting animals is one of the things that stays in your memory the longest after a holiday.
-In Nordfjord you’ll find several visiting farms where children can get up close to big and small animals in various beautiful places around the region.
-These are experiences that suit the very youngest and engage the whole family.
+In Nordfjord you will find several visiting farms where children can get up close to large and small animals in various beautiful places around the region.
+These are experiences that suit the very youngest and that engage the whole family.

-You can join the feeding of deer at Hjortegarden in Ålfoten.
-Olden Farm has farm animals that enjoy cuddles, and offers sack races, jumping in the hay and horseshoe throwing.
+You can take part in feeding deer at Hjortegarden in Ålfoten.
+Olden Farm has farm animals that enjoy cuddles, and can offer sack races, jumping in the hay, and horseshoe throwing.
 Hakallegarden has horses, donkeys, alpacas, sheep, emus and other exciting animals you can meet.
-The tractor chugs around the farmyard, and you can ride along in the trailer.
+The tractor chugs around the farmyard, and you get to ride along in the trailer.

 Photo: © Emma Midthjell Solibakke